Skip to main content

 These decisions carry financial and legal consequences.
 They require a human who can be held accountable.

-CapVeri was built around the principle that AI and deterministic calculation each have a role — and mixing them up creates the exact problems that CAM reconciliation platforms are supposed to solve.
+CapVeri was built on the principle that AI and deterministic calculation each have a role.
+Mixing them up creates the exact problems that CAM reconciliation platforms are supposed to solve.

 The workflow separates cleanly into four stages:

-Stage 1 — AI Extraction: Lease documents, vendor invoices, and GL exports are processed by AI to extract structured data.
+Stage 1 - AI Extraction: Lease documents, vendor invoices, and GL exports are processed by AI to pull out structured data.
 OCR reads scanned documents.
 Classification models map GL codes to expense categories.
-The output is a set of structured data fields, not calculations.
+The output is structured data fields, not calculations.

-Stage 2 — Human Verification: Every AI-extracted value is presented for human review before it enters the calculation pipeline.
-A controller confirms that the lease square footage is correct, that the expense categories are properly mapped, and that the extracted cap provisions match the actual lease language.
+Stage 2 - Human Verification: Every AI-extracted value goes to a human reviewer before entering the calculation pipeline.
+A controller confirms the lease square footage, checks that expense categories are properly mapped, and verifies that extracted cap provisions match the actual lease language.

 Stage 3 - Deterministic Calculation: The verified data feeds into a Python calculation engine using exact Decimal arithmetic.
 Gross-up, pro-rata share, expense caps, base year stops, and settlement amounts are all computed deterministically.
 The same inputs produce the same outputs every time, with a full step-by-step calculation ledger.